andrey-vorontsov/petridish-project/PetriDish/README.txt

 Features for 0.0.7

 Features for 0.1.0
 	Fix known issues: Cells stuck against each other trying to reach the same target.
-Graphics indexing crash.
 	Better size; based on area, not radius
 		Adjust vision range formula based on size
 		Slower movement based on size